balderdashy/sails-docs/reference/sails.config/sails.config.session.md

 ##### The "secure" flag

-If you are using HTTPS, then you can use the "secure" flag (`sails.config.session.cookie.secure`) to instruct web browsers that they should refuse to send back the session ID cookie except over the secure (`https://`) protocol.
+Whether to set the ["Secure" flag](https://www.owasp.org/index.php/SecureFlag) on the session ID cookie.

 ```js
 session: {